 In addition, all budget growth proposals, draft revenue budgets and all proposed fees and charges for 2023/24 have been considered by each of the Council's programme committees with respect to those services that fall within the remit of each committee and the programme committees have provided comments and recommendations as appropriate.
 The Budget Working Group has met a number of times during the year to fulfil its role in the budget-setting process for 2023/24 and has carefully considered all budget proposals and the comments that each of the programme committees has made during their consideration of these matters in respect of services within their remit.
-The final decision with regard to the 2023/24 budget will be taken at the Budget Council meeting of 2nd March 2023.

-6.6 In December 2022 the Council received details of the provisional 2023/24 Local Government Financial Settlement along with details of the New Homes Bonus allocation for 2023/24.
+6.6 In December 2022 the Council received details of the 2023/24 Local Government Financial Settlement along with details of the New Homes Bonus allocation for 2023/24.
 Further details of the impact of the financial settlement are provided within section 8 of this strategy document.
 For a number of years local authorities have been hoping that a revised framework of financing for local government would provide multi-year settlements, thus assisting with medium-term financial planning.
 This was initially to follow from a fundamental review of the funding mechanisms for local government entitled the 'Fair Funding Review'.
 The review has, however, been delayed due to several factors of national importance, including the impacts of Brexit and the Covid pandemic on the demands facing central government.
 The policy statement on the future of Local Government Finance published on 12th December confirmed that the planned Review of Relative Needs and Resources (the 'Fair Funding Review') and the planned reset to business rates growth will not be implemented in the next two years.
-The provisional settlement is once again a holding position, designed for short-term stability and certainty for planning purposes and to promote financial sustainability within available resources - this time based on proposed detailed allocations for 2023/24 and a fairly full set of policy principles for 2024/25.
+The settlement is once again a holding position, designed for short-term stability and certainty for planning purposes and to promote financial sustainability within available resources - this time based on proposed detailed allocations for 2023/24 and a fairly full set of policy principles for 2024/25.